 Professor Webster was Secretary-Treasurer of the International Spenser Society from 1990-2000.
 His edition and translation of William Temple’s neo-Latin Analysis of Sidney’s Apology for Poetry appeared in 1984.

 From 1986 to 1994 Webster was Director of Expository Writing for the University, overseeing the training and performance of teaching assistants for the English Department’s first-year writing programs (annual enrollments of approximately 6000).
 He has since worked in a variety of English Department and University mentoring programs for teachers of writing and teachers of literature.
 In 2000-2001 he taught the English Methods course for the University of Washington School of Education’s Teacher Education Program, and from 2000 to 2005 he was Co-Director of the Puget Sound Writing Project, a professional development program for K-12 teachers in Western Washington State.
-He nows serves the Writing Project as University Coordinator.

 In November of 2003 Webster was appointed the inaugural Director of Writing for the College of Arts and Sciences, and in that position has now been working with faculty, administration and students to make writing a central part of every student's experience at the University of Washington, in all disciplines and throughout all four years of each student's college career.
 He has presided as well over the founding and development of the Odegaard Writing and Research Center (OWRC).
 First begun in 2004, the OWRC has grown from a site serving a few hundred students over a school year to a site serving well over 12,000 students annually.
 OWRC has also become a major means of supporting international students; it offers over 4000 tutoring sessions a year to Multi-language speakers (MLS) and has developed quarter-long MLS supporting writing-based tutorial groups.

 Recent presentations include: